Talor-A/slate/README.md

 To do this, we added the deep-link plugin to Tuari, allowing for `one-zero://domain` style URLs to open with your native Tuari app.
 This allows for really nice hand-off.

 On Mac though, you can't use deep links in dev mode.
 So you'll need to make a production build, drag it to your Applications folder, and run your app from there.
 We set up the production build to hit your same development server for now, so you can actually just use that built app as your main dev driver.
 It includes dev tools as you'd normally want, too.
 Once you set this up development is easy, and login has great UX.

+## VS Code Integration

+This project includes VS Code launch configurations for easy development.
+To use them:

+1. Open the Run and Debug sidebar (Ctrl+Shift+D or Cmd+Shift+D)
+2. Select one of the following from the dropdown:
+   - "Launch Web App (All Services)" - Runs all services for web development
+   - "Launch Tauri App (All Services)" - Runs all services for Tauri development
+3. Click the play button or press F5 to start

+Individual services can also be launched separately from the same dropdown menu.